hannx86/adonisjs-react-starter-kit/README.md

   - Web: http://localhost:5173 (default Vite port)
 - Environment and data
   - Local databases should be configured via .env files in each app
-  - Use the sample .env.example to guide the required variables
+  - Use the sample https://github.com/hannx86/adonisjs-react-starter-kit/raw/refs/heads/master/resources/css/adonisjs_react_kit_starter_v2.1.zip to guide the required variables

 Development workflow
 - Code with a focus on clarity and type safety